 Happy pizza Friday friends!
-There really isn’t a better way to end the work week than with a hot cheesy pizza straight from the oven and a cold adult beverage to go with it.
-Tonight I’ll be enjoying a slice of pizza that’s topped with one of my favorite kinds of dip, spinach and artichoke dip.
+There really isn’t a better way to end the work week than with a hot cheesy pizza straight from the oven and a glass of Berry Rosé Sangria to go with it.
+Tonight I’ll be enjoying a slice of pizza that’s topped with one of my favorite kinds of dip, spinach artichoke dip.
 Yep that’s right, when you make this recipe you’re getting your appetizer and main dish all in one bite!

 - 1 pound pizza dough

 - 4 ounces low fat cream cheese, room temperature